EnesKilicaslan/Enhanced-k-Nearest-Neighbors/README.md

 - [ ] implement thresholding strategy

-- [ ] use inverted index to make make k-NN faster
+- [ ] use inverted index to make k-NN faster

 - [ ] running the implementation on the datasets and comparing results